 Senate Votes, PA Laws and Lobbyist Reports Posted Online

-Pennsylvania Senate votes, debates, bills and statutes – as well as live video of Senate floor activity – can be accessed online.
-The general public can read bills and amendments, review text of floor debates, and see how senators voted.
+Pennsylvania Senate votes, debates, bills and statutes, as well as live video of Senate floor activity, can be accessed online.
+Citizens can read bills and amendments, review text of floor debates, and see how senators voted.
 Information is available for votes in committee and the full Senate.

 Citizens can also track who is lobbying, who individual lobbyists are representing, and how they are spending their money.
 They can also see the number of clients each lobbyist has and what each one is spending per client.

 State contracts are posted online as well, allowing citizens to search for contracts by agency, contracting party, amount, date and subject matter.

 There are three ways to find and view bills, as well as how legislators voted: by bill number, keyword or date.

 Go to the official Pennsylvania State Senate website and in the upper right corner select “Bill #.”
 Enter a bill number (e.g. “sb968” for “Senate Bill 968,” or “hb906” for “House Bill 906”).
 Click “Go!”This takes you to a “Bill Information” page.
 From this page, you can read: a “bill history” charting the legislation’s movements through the General Assembly; floor votes and committee votes; and text of the legislation, in its current form (Current PN) and prior versions (Prior PN).

 Go to the Pennsylvania State Senate site and in the upper right corner select “Keyword.”
 Enter a keyword(s) (e.g. “agriculture”), click “Go!”, and a list of bills containing the keyword will be displayed.
 From there, you can access “Bill Information,” as described above.